 Also, compliance with air quality regulations is required at the time of burning.
 You can check air quality conditions online, call the DEQ office in your area before burning, or contact the appropriate Tribe if you plan to burn within Reservation boundaries.

 The DEQ system for administering CRB permits now interfaces with the IDL application for issuing fire safety burn permits so that growers can obtain both permits online at once.
 Before, growers had to visit separate web sites to obtain each permit.
 Growers can now log in to the DEQ system and enter all necessary information to obtain the permits at this link: http://deq.idaho.gov/air-quality/burning/crop-residue-burning.aspx .
-Please note that the Nez Perce Tribe, Coeur d’Alene Tribe, Shoshone-Bannock Tribes, or Duck Valley Reservation Boundaries will continue to issue burn permits through the IDL system.
+Please note that fire safety permits for burns within the Nez Perce, Coeur d’Alene, Shoshone-Bannock, and Duck Valley Reservation Boundaries will continue to be issued through the IDL system.
+An air quality burn permit may also be required, so contact the appropriate Tribe if you plan to burn within Reservation boundaries.
 DEQ implements the crop residue burning program for the Kootenai Tribe of Idaho by agreement with the Tribe.

 Please email Burn Permit support with any suggestions for this site.BurnPermitSupport@idl.idaho.gov